Bush coconut: Gall

 The bush coconut gall is an abnormal growth of plant tissue that occurs on the leaves, twigs or branches of the host tree.
 Bush coconut galls have an uneven surface and variable shape but they are generally spherical and have the appearance of a small fruit.
 The size of the galls varies within and between species, generally ranging from that of a golf ball to a tennis ball.
 The gall produced by C. pomiformis has the largest average size.
 The bush coconut gall has a hard outer layer and a soft, fleshy inside layer that lines the cavity housing the adult female scale insect.
 The outer layer has surface texture ranging from smooth to lumpy and knobbled.
 The inner layer is a milky white flesh up to 1 cm in depth.
 The white flesh and cross-sectional appearance contribute to the name 'bush coconut' because they are similar in appearance to a coconut.
 The white flesh is also said to have a coconut-like taste.
 In mature galls, the female insect is attached to the inner wall at a thin attachment point with a small hole to the exterior.
 The female insect and her offspring feed off the fleshy layer.

 The appearance of the galls differs slightly between species.
-C. campanidorsalis induce galls of diameter 18-28 mm and the gall surface usually has a loose, flaky outer layer that has colour ranging from light to dark brown.
-C. echiniformis induces galls with diameter of 16-49 mm.
+C. campanidorsalis induce galls of diameter 18–28 mm and the gall surface usually has a loose, flaky outer layer that has colour ranging from light to dark brown.
+C. echiniformis induces galls with diameter of 16–49 mm.
 The surface texture varies from smooth to rough and the colour is generally cream-brown but changes to grey or black as the female insect ages and dies.
-C. pomiformis usually induce galls that have a uneven and lumpy surface with diameter 13-90 mm.
+C. pomiformis usually induce galls that have an uneven and lumpy surface with diameter 13–90 mm.
 The gall surface is usually pale and creamy-brown in colour when the insect is alive, but darkens and the surface becomes knobbled when the insect dies.

-The most common host plant is the desert bloodwood, Co. terminalis, giving the bush coconut the alternative name of ‘bloodwood apple’.
+The most common host plant is the desert bloodwood, Co. terminalis, giving the bush coconut the alternative name of 'bloodwood apple'.
 The bush coconut gall has two leaf-life projections which may function to camouflage it from animals, including cockatoos and parrots, who may feed on the scale insect.
 Bush coconuts are usually found in clusters on small, young branches of the host tree.
-The lifespan of the bush coconut is eighteen to twenty-six weeks.
+The lifespan of the bush coconut is 18 to 26 weeks.